surifirstpin/biplus_documentation/docs/Visualization.md

 **01. General Section :**

-- **Title** label for chart and align them in top,bottom,left,right position.
+- **Title**specify title for the chart selectesd.
+-top,bottom,left,right position.

 - **Padding** sets the spacing at the top,bottom,left and right side of the charts.